 After You Have Been Accepted:

 If you are accepted into the traffic diversion program, you will be notified by mail of your acceptance.
-Once you receive this notice, you will have 60 days from the date on the notice to complete a New York State Department of Motor Vehicles approved traffic safety course.
+Once you receive this notice, you will have 45 days from the date on the notice to complete a New York State Department of Motor Vehicles approved traffic safety course.
 The course must be an approved course from the NYS DMV Point Insurance Reduction Program.
 A list of approved courses can be found here.
-If you have an out of state driver's license, please do not take the course with "American Safety Council," as they will not provide you with proof of completion.
-Please note, the fee for the traffic safety course is not included in the $150 administrative fee to enter the diversion program.
+Please note, the fee for the traffic safety course is not included in the administrative fee to enter the diversion program.